 Not everyone made a killing in the debt markets.
 UBS AG (UBSN) announced in October that it would largely exit fixed-income trading and fire a total of 10,000 workers from that and other divisions.
 UBS ranked No. 9 in the Bloomberg 20, with $1.97 billion in total 2012 fee revenue.

-Citigroup Inc. (C), which rose two places to No. 4, with $3.18 billion in fees, said in December it would cut 11,000 jobs and pull back from some emerging-market nations.
+Citigroup Inc. (C:US), which rose two places to No. 4, with $3.18 billion in fees, said in December it would cut 11,000 jobs and pull back from some emerging-market nations.
 Morgan Stanley, which fell one spot to No. 3, with $3.5 billion in fee revenue, eliminated 1,700 jobs from its investment bank in January.

 Regulators in the U.S. and Europe have made it more costly to be a banker since the crisis, imposing stiff new capital requirements on certain activities that have squeezed profits.
 Altogether, the 13 largest investment banks in 2012 announced plans to cut $15 billion in expenses, including compensation, and $1.03 trillion in risk-weighted assets, which eat up capital, consulting firm McKinsey & Co. said in a January report.